osrf/gazebo_tutorials/torsional_friction/tutorial.md

 # Example world

-Gazebo comes with a demo world which you can run as follows:
+Gazebo-classic comes with a demo world which you can run as follows:

     gazebo -u worlds/torsional_friction_demo.world